Assessment and Accreditation Council

 - Jake Julia, Associate Provost of Academic Initiatives and Associate Vice President, Office of Change Management

-- Michele M McDonough, Lecturer, Molecular Biosciences
+- Michele M McDonough, Lecturer, Molecular Biosciences, Weinberg College of Arts and Sciences

 - Susan Olson, Assistant Dean for Student Affairs, School of Education and Social Policy